 Make sure these match the addresses you assigned.

-For the best performance with multi-node training using NCCL, you must provide a topology file.
+For the best performance with multi-node training using NCCL (NVIDIA GPUs) or RCCL (AMD GPUs), you must provide additional GPU-specific configuration on all Droplets in your multi-node deployment.

 First, download the topology file and save it as /etc/nccl/topo.xml.

-Then, edit /etc/nccl.conf and include the following line:
+Then, edit /etc/nccl.conf to include the following lines: